milewa/RecipeSlashCommand/README.md

 Input|Value
 -----|----
-Name|MyRecipleSearch
+Name|MyRecipeSearch
-Command|reciple
+Command|recipe
 Parameter placeholder|\[Search\]
 Typeahead API URL|https://localhost:9145/typeahead
 Resolver API URL|https://localhost:9145/resolver

-Then refresh and next time, add a cool reciple to your email!
+Then refresh and next time, add a cool recipe to your email!

 ## Why do we run it in https locally?